Antari-yan/Introduction-Container/README.md

 ## Container Images
-Containers run from `images`.
-An image is a `packaged filesystem` with all the files, libraries, and metadata needed to create a container.
-It’s the blueprint from which containers are launched.

 An image is like a snapshot of an environment, it contains most importantly:
   - application code or a binary
   - packages (optional)